Sheriff’s office acquires new explosives K9, upfitted vehicle

-The Greene County sheriff’s office now has a new K9 officer on duty as well as a new K9 vehicle through regional funding and various donations.
+The Greene County sheriff’s office now has a new K-9 officer on duty as well as a new K-9 vehicle.

-Greene County Sheriff Marcus Simms said the sheriff’s office acquired the K9 officer, who specializes in explosive detection, through Region 13 funding.
+Sheriff Marcus Simms said the K-9 officer, an 18-month-year-old Belgian Malinois named Maugli, specializes in explosive detection.
+Funding for Maugli came from through the Pennsylvania Emergency Management Agency (PEMA).

-Simms said because of setbacks resulting from the COVID-19 pandemic, the Pittsburgh Police K9 Academy did not start until earlier this year.

-Simms said Cpl.
-Nicholas Gustovich of the sheriff’s office will become the K9 handler.
-He underwent training in Pittsburgh for five days a week for 12 weeks at the Pittsburgh Police K9 Academy.
+Cpl.
+Nicholas Gustovich of the sheriff’s office will become the K-9 handler.
+He underwent training in Pittsburgh for five days a week for 12 weeks at the Pittsburgh Police K-9 Academy.

-Simms said Maugli will be utilized at county facilities, local schools, Waynesburg University and businesses that may have concerns, and will also assist other law enforcement.
+Simms said Maugli will be used at county facilities, local schools, Waynesburg University and businesses that may have concerns, and will also assist other law enforcement in the county.

-Additionally, being a Region 13 asset, the K9 team will be utilized throughout the region with bomb threats or other high profile events that require searching, he said.
+Throughout the region, the team will also respond to bomb threats or other high profile events that require searching, he said.

-Simms said part of the Region 13 program was supplying the necessary equipment for Gustovich and Maugli, but not the cost of an additional upfitted vehicle.
-Recognizing the financial crisis facing the county, Simms said he sought out funding for the K-9 unit in order to “not further place the burden on the taxpayers of Greene County.”
+While state funding paid for the necessary equipment for Gustovich and Maugli, it did not cover the cost of an upfitted vehicle.
+Recognizing the financial crisis facing the county, Simms said he sought out additional funding.

-Waynesburg University President Doug Lee was contacted by the sheriff’s office with the possibility of funding for the vehicle, and Simms said Lee “graciously moved” the request through his board, which agreed to pay the full amount of the K9 vehicle.
+Simms said Waynesburg University President Doug Lee “graciously moved” the request through his board, which paid the full amount of the K-9 vehicle.

-Recently, Simms presented Stacey Brodak, Waynesburg University’s vice president of institutional advancement and university relations, with a certificate of appreciation for the university’s support.

-“Without the generous donations from Waynesburg University and from Region 13, the sheriff’s office could have never obtained this $65,000 asset,” he said.
+“Without the generous donations from Waynesburg University and from Region 13 (a PEMA area that includes Greene County), the sheriff’s office could have never obtained this $65,000 asset,” he said.

 “Without the collaboration of all of these agencies, we never would have achieved this goal,” he said.
 “I cannot thank everyone enough for their help and support in getting through this process.
 Through working together with these different agencies and the university, the sheriff’s office can better serve and protect the citizens of Greene County.